faizan2786/my_first__repo/README.md

 So I decided to join Git and as a `Hello World` task, here is my first GIT repo.
 I seek your help and support to better understand Git.
 Hopefully this is just a beginning of my wonderful journey in open source community.

+I have added a **python** file to show *how to make numpy array dataset (to further use it directly in ML or DL programme) from directory of Images*.
+How to load back this numpy dataset is also imcluded in the programme.

 Thanks for reading through the end.

 Faizan Patel - A tech-lover